tejuscs/adb_azure/adb-connect-with-vs/adb-connect-with-vs.md

 ## Task 1: Connect Windows compute client to Remote Desktop

-- Log in to your cloud account using your tenant name, username and password.
+- Log in to the Azure portal with your username/email and password.

 - Click **Menu** and select **Virtual machines**.